Activision is investigating Call of Duty: Modern Warfare and Warzone crashes

 Call of Duty: Modern Warfare's Season 6 update seems like it's causing the game to crash for a lot of players.

-The Call of Duty: Modern Warfare Season 6 update went live yesterday on all platforms, for both Modern Warfare and Warzone.
+The Call of Duty: Warzone Season 6 update went live yesterday on all platforms, for both Modern Warfare and Warzone.
 With players reporting crashes on PC, PS4, and Xbox One, Activision announced yesterday that they were stepping in to investigate the cause of the crashes.

 We're actively investigating an issue where some players are experiencing crashes after the update in #ModernWarfare and #Warzone.
 Stay tuned for updates.September 29, 2020